Adaptive Acceleration Without Strong Convexity Priors Or Restarts: Global Convergence

-Gradient descent is slower than Nesterov's method, so even though \(W\) serves as a Lyapunov function for both, we should expect \(W\) to decrease at a faster rate along NAG iterations than along GD iterations.
-We now show that \(W\) decreases at the expected rate for each of the two methods, namely \((1+\delta(\bar{\kappa}))^{-1}\) for GD and \((1+\delta(\sqrt{\bar{\kappa}}))^{-1}\) for NAG, where the rate increment \(\delta\) is defined by
+Although \(W_{t}\) serves as a Lyapunov function for GD and NAG, we should expect \(W_{t}\) to decrease at a faster rate along NAG iterations than along GD iterations.
+We now show that \(W_{t}\) decreases at the expected rate for each of the two methods, namely \((1+\delta(p_{t}))^{-1}\) for GD and \((1+\delta(\sqrt{p_{t}}))^{-1}\) for NAG, where the rate increment \(\delta\) is defined by